Micah Kellner: State committee and district leader

 In 2014, two challengers announced they would run against Kellner's political club's state committee candidate.
 When the club's original candidate dropped out of a competitive Democratic primary, Kellner received his club's endorsement.
 Kellner characterized the win as a favor to his club, and not as an attempt at a political comeback.
 Following his victory for the obscure position, Kellner insisted it was a myth that he was not popular anymore in his district.
 Kellner won with nearly 57 percent of the votes in the three-way race.

 In 2015, Kellner was re-nominated by his political club to run for re-election as district leader, an unpaid position he had held since 2012.
 Adam Roberts ultimately won the race, garnering 53% of the votes to Kellner's 47%.

+As of July 2026, Kellner's X Profile identified him as a member of the Conservative Party of New York State.

 Personal life

 Kellner is openly bisexual and was the first openly bisexual person elected to the New York State Assembly.
 His 2007 campaign won the support of the Gay & Lesbian Victory Fund, which provided financial and strategic assistance.
 In 2009, he received the Brenda Howard Award, which "recognizes an individual or organization whose work on behalf of the LGBT Community best exemplifies the vision, principles and community service of the late bisexual rights activist Brenda Howard, and who serves as a positive and visible role model for the Bisexual Community."
 He was one of six openly LGBT members of the New York Legislature, alongside Assemblymembers Deborah Glick, Daniel O'Donnell, Matthew Titone and Harry Bronson, as well as Senator Brad Hoylman.
 His 2011 marriage to Marie Ternes, a former chief of staff to Anthony Weiner, ended after she filed for divorce in 2013.